 Each Club shall submit all team rosters in the form approved by the Basketball Commissioner and in electronic form using a database format prescribed by the Basketball Commissioner.
 If a Club is unable to provide this information for any of its teams in the prescribed electronic database format, or if it fails to do so for any reason, an administrative assessment shall be made against the sponsoring club for each team in an amount not less than $25.00 or, if greater, the actual costs for such data entry by a third party.

 Any team not submitting proper paperwork by the roster deadline date for their league will be denied participation in the FCYBL.

 Players must attend an accredited public or private school.

 Any player home schooled must submit a bona fide certificate to the appropriate FCYBL Deputy Basketball Commissioner and be approved for FCYBL participation by the Basketball Commissioner prior to their participation.

 5.1.8.
 ROSTER SUBMISSION DEADLINES

-A team electronic shall be due no later than November 15, with written/signed rosters due prior to the commencement of the season..
+A team electronic roster of coaches and players shall be due no later than November 15, with written/signed rosters due prior to the commencement of the season..

 No player transfers or roster additions are permitted for any reason following the roster deadline; except that Ft.
 Belvoir may add new players to any of its rosters up to November 30th the extent that a player’s parent(s) were transferred to Ft.
 Belvoir after October 1.